tammykimkim/peekaboo-slider-plugin/README.md

 # Peekaboo-Slider-Plugin
 A plugin that slides images, text, & photos onto the web page on click.
 Also great for slide in navs.
-The Peekaboo Slider Plugin is a fun way to show and hide images, text, and slider nav bars on your webpage.
+The Peekaboo Slider Plugin is a fun way to show and hide images, text, photos, and slider nav bars on your webpage.

 #View the Live Demo here:
 [Peekaboo Slider Demo](http://www.tammykimkim.com/peekaboo)